 It is important that you arrive in Gaborone from your international flight one night prior to the first day of your safari.
 South Africa Airways offers direct flights from New York City airports to Johannesburg, South Africa with good connections to Gaborone.
 We will arrange a pre-tour hotel in Gaborone upon request.

 Your safari will end in Maun, Botswana unless you choose to book an extension to Victoria Falls (Walk Botswana can arrange transfers and accommodations for this extension - see Zimbabwe extension).
 You may book your return international flight departing from Maun on the afternoon of the final day of your safari, however to play it safe, we advise spending a night in Maun after your safari and booking your international flights out for the following day.
 We can assist with booking post-tour accommodations for you if this is what you choose.

-In winter (May – September), expect warm temperatures during the day and very cold nights in accommodations with canvas walls.
+In winter (May – September), expect warm temperatures during the day and relatively cold nights in accommodations with canvas walls.
 Hot water bottles, extra blankets and ponchos may be provided to keep you warm in camp and on your game drives.
 In summer (November – April) you will experience hot days and nights with rainstorms in the afternoons.
-It is imperative to increase your fluid intake considerably, to avoid dehydration and heat exhaustion, symptoms of which include but are not limited to migraines and nausea.
+It is imperative to increase your fluid intake considerably, to avoid dehydration and heat exhaustion.
 In September and October both the days and nights are incredibly hot and may cause discomfort.
 See temperature chart below: